kdoore/CS2335-Gitbook/class-code-examples/levelmanager-final.md

         miniGameOver
     }

-    UnityEvent onMiniGameEnd = new UnityEvent();  //broadcast to MiniGState
+    public UnityEvent onMiniGameEnd = new UnityEvent();  //broadcast to MiniGState

     LevelState curLevel; // FSM - 1 unit of memory